Office Hours - Wednesday, Friday 7:45-8:30am

 BMS students have access to a clinic that is staffed by full-time registered nurses who work with students for everything from stomach aches, to gym class injuries, to daily medications and diabetes monitoring.
 Bexley's nurses provide the students with a high level of care that ensures they are ready to learn while in class.
 The school district is also served on-site by a full-time mental health professional from Nationwide Children's Hospital.
-Mrs. Samantha McMasters, Director of Student Services, oversees nurses for the district.
+Ms. Barb Gentille Green, Director of Student Services & Accessibility, oversees nurses for the district.

 BMS highly values the depth of learning that can only occur with a global mindset.
 Faculty strives to help students move from simply knowing to doing.
 Service projects, such as South Sudan relief efforts and the 8th grade Community Project, give students a way to contribute to others in their community and around the world.
 BMS has a goal that each student, regardless of income, race, sexual orientation, gender, or family composition, feels welcome, safe, and included while at school.
 The school uses a combination of culturally aware practices, celebrations of diversity, and community experiences to give students an awareness and appreciation for others and themselves.

 Safe, Respectful, Responsible...
 These three words represent the behavioral expectations Bexley has for students in the district.
 PBIS is the establishment of consistent, communicated expectations for students in a variety of scenarios.
-Staff discuss with students these in advance for classrooms, cafeteria, hallways, assemblies, etc. so that all students have a chance to be succeesful.
+Staff discuss PBIS expectations with students in advance for classrooms, cafeteria, hallways, assemblies, etc. so that all students have a chance to be successful.

 Response to Intervention (RtI)

-Bexley is unique in that it has a Director of Student and Community Engagement, Ms. Leisan Smith, who is dedicated to addressing students’ social and emotional health.
-Ms. Smith works with students, facility, families, and the community at large to identify and overcome barriers to student success.
+Bexley is unique in that it has a Director of Student Services & Accessibility, Ms. Barb Gentille Green, who is dedicated to addressing students’ social and emotional health.
+Ms. Gentille Green works with students, facility, families, and the community at large to identify and overcome barriers to student success.